 Posts Tagged ‘Mustang’

-Working with top builders including Galpin Auto Sports, Petty’s Garage, MRT and many others, Ford will showcase over a dozen custom Mustangs in its 20,000-square-foot booth at Las Vegas Convention Center, Nov.
+Over the past few years, the Ford Mustang has created quite a buzz at the SEMA Show, held every November in Las Vegas.
+This year is no different, as Ford Motor Company is set to rock the halls with a barrage of 2015 Mustangs.
+Ford has worked with top builders including Galpin Auto Sports, Petty’s Garage, MRT, Watson Racing and many others, to showcase over a dozen custom Mustangs in its 20,000-square-foot booth at Las Vegas Convention Center, Nov.
 4-7, with even more new pony cars on display around the show floor.

 AmericanMuscle customer Mike Smith brought his 2015 Mustang GT into our studio to turn his S550 into one sick ‘stang!
 While the new S550 chassis is an incredible platform for America’s pony car, there is always room for improvement and Mike is looking to make the most out of his 2015.

 Mike had owned a 25th Anniversary Fox Body, but had to sell it do to living in the Northeast and having a young family.
 Ever since he sold it 16 years ago, Mike has been itching to get into another Mustang; the itch only got worse with the 2014′s, but as soon as he saw the new 2015 it was love at first site.
 In a poetic turn of events, Mike found himself behind the wheel of a black 2015 GT 50th Anniversary Package.